Hondarrabi Zuri

-Hondarrabi Zuri is a white variety of Vitis vinifera (Grape) that is native of the Basque Country, Spain.
+Hondarrabi Zuri is a white variety of Vitis vinifera (Grape) that is native to the Basque Country, Spain.

 The bunches are small and compact and the berries small, round and golden in colour.
 The must produces a pale yellow wine, with aromas of citrus fruit, ripe fruit, herbs and flowers.
 It is the main grape used to make Txakoli wine.

 Hondarrabi Zuri

 Hondarrabi Zuri is a synonym for any of three grape varieties of Vitis vinifera found in South West France and Basque, an autonomous region of Spain, including: